Hamza-Rahman10/portfolio_project/README.md

 ## Setup
 1. Clone the repository.
-2. Run `npm install` to install dependencies.
+2. Run `npm install` and other packages to install dependencies.
 3. Set up a `.env` file with database credentials.
 4. Start the server with `node app.js`.